equinor/api-strategy/docs/strategy-draft.md

 ## Goals

-The goal of the Equinor API strategy is to deliver a number of operational and strategic benefits:
+The goal of the API Strategy is to deliver a number of operational and strategic benefits to Equinor:

 - **Increased efficiency in software development.** Getting access to data, often from another team or part of the organization, can be a time consuming process for development teams.
 In many cases, the consumers of these data need to do similar processing.
 By being able to reuse existing APIs providing data and processing capabilities - rather than building from scratch - development teams can develop new applications faster.
 - **Increased agility in software architecture**.
 By building our applications on top of APIs and applying [microservice architecture principles](https://martinfowler.com/articles/microservices.html) we can create a more agile software architecture, making our software systems more adaptable to change.
 An agile architecture will in turn support the business becoming more agile.